-Alice: I think it’s different for every person, but if there’s something you need to do in order to achieve your dream, and you don’t want to do that thing, then maybe you don’t want that dream enough.
+Alice: I think it’s different for every person, but if there’s something you need to do in order to achieve your dream and passion, and you don’t want to do that thing, then maybe you don’t want that dream enough.

 You have to ask yourself, ‘What am I willing to do to get to that place?’
 The mindset of extremely successful people is usually like, ‘This is my dream and there’s nothing that’s going to get in my way to achieve my goal.’
 That’s determination.

 So, if you go along and you realize that you actually don’t enjoy doing this, this isn’t good for me, or this isn’t conducive to the life I want to live, then maybe it’s time to change your goal!
 Change your dream!

 3. “How Will I Know When I Have Found My True Passion… What Will It Feel Like?”

 Alice: There’s a phrase like, ‘If you do a job you love, you’ll never work a day again in your life.’
 For me, when I found coaching and I realized that this is something I’ve always done my whole life and I can actually make a career out of it it was like everything just clicked into place.
 I don’t ever feel like I’m working, I just feel like I’m spending my time doing something I love, in service to others.
 For me, this is what it feels like when you find your true passion.

 I also think it makes you feel that everything suddenly becomes aligned – Everything you are, everything you’ve done in the past, everything you want to do, and all those strands of your life come together.
 It just feels absolutely amazing.

 4. “I Feel Lost And I Have No Clue Where To Find My Passion…”